ZeroOne1337/VkMusicImporter/README.md

 3. Your antigate.com maximum bid for 1 solved captcha

-4. Path to the dirrectory that stores your .mp3 files
+4. Path to the directory that stores your .mp3 files